Lilian Gonçalves-Ho Kang You: Later career

 After her husband's murder, Gonçalves-Ho Kang You continued her law practice.
 However, for safety reasons she decided in 1983 to emigrate to the Netherlands with her daughter.
 She worked as a lawyer, and was active for the Dutch national bureau against racism (landelijk bureau racismebestrijding) and development aid organisations.
 From 1994 to 2000, she was vice-president of the Dutch Equal Treatment Commission.
 From 1997 to 2006, Gonçalves-Ho Kang You was a member of the Onafhankelijke Post en Telecommunicatie Autoriteit (English: Independent Post and Telecommunications Authority), an independent government agency charged with enforcing Dutch law on telecommunication, post and cable TV services.
 From 2001 to 2005, she was the president of the Dutch branch of Amnesty International, for which she received an award from the Nederlandse Juristen-Vereniging in 2005.
 In September 2006, she was elected president of the International Executive Committee of Amnesty International, but she was not re-elected to this position.
 She remained a committee member until 2009.
 In 2009 Gonçalves-Ho Kang You became a member of the Council of State (Netherlands).

 On 7 October 2020, the Dutch Council for Culture presented the recommendation 'Colonial Collection and a Recognition of Injustice' to the Dutch culture minister.
 This recommendation was written by the Advisory Committee on the National Policy Framework for Colonial Collections, of which Gonçalves-Ho Kang You was chairperson.
 The recommendation was to return objects unconditionally when the country of origin requests so.

 Awards and honors

 In 2007, Gonçalves-Ho Kang You gave the 13th Mandeville-lecture at Erasmus University Rotterdam.
 In 2008, the University of Groningen awarded her the Aletta Jacobsprijs, for her social involvement and efforts in the field of human rights and women's rights.
-In 2015, she received a honorary doctorate from Leiden University.
+In 2015, she received an honorary doctorate from Leiden University.
 In 2020 she received the Gouden Zandloper Oeuvreprijs which recognizes excellence in the legal profession.